JWT890/UAH-IS-480-Final-Project/README.md

 This script checks to see if the USB storage kernel is disabled or not.
 If is enabled, run the script to disable it.

+Usage: run the grep usb-storage /etc/modprobe.d/* | grep "/bin/true" command to first check if it's present or not.
+If it isn't, run the script to add install usb-storage /bin/true to the DISASTIG.conf file in
+/etc/modprobe.d path

 ############################################################

 UBUNTUSTIGS.sh / Combined Ubuntu Stig script